 I made a simple and quick orange icing for drizzling on top of the soft and spicy gingerbread.
-And highly suggest the citrus!
+You can certainly use vanilla icing instead, but I highly suggest the citrus!
 It’s a light and fragrant contrast to the richer, more intense flavors in the gingerbread.
 It’s just 2 ingredients: orange juice and confectioners’ sugar.
 You’ve got both on hand, so why not pour on top?
 You won’t regret this.

 Cranberries for color.
 You can even sugar them if you’d like!